carloc3005/349-website/README.md

--- after cloning the project run the command install node.js -- manually install from the URL https://nodejs.org/en -- Make sure the enviroment has npm installed using npm -v --if not install run the command npm i or npm install -- open directory src with the command cd src
+-- after cloning the project run the command install node.js -- manually install from the URL https://nodejs.org/en -- Make sure the environment has npm installed using npm -v --if not install run the command npm i or npm install --using Tail wind:
+-- instal with the command: "npm install tailwindcss postcss autoprefixer" -- open directory src with the command cd src
 -- run the server with the command npm run dev